developer-portal/content/tools/docker/docker-installation.md

 $ sudo dnf install docker-ce docker-ce-cli containerd.io
 ```

-> to install other version (i.e. nightly versions) see the [Docker documentation](https://docs.docker.com/engine/install/fedora/)

 Afterwards you need to enable the backward compatability for Cgroups
 >
 > ```